mdrhmn/raidz-hack2hire/README.md

 ## Introduction

-This is the repository for our team (Raidz)'s Event Management System (EMS) web application for Dell Technologies Malaysia's Digital Virtual Hack2Hire on the 3-4 February 2021.
+This is the repository for our team (Raidz)'s first place award-winning Event Management System (EMS) web application for Dell Technologies Malaysia's Digital Virtual Hack2Hire on the 3-4 February 2021.

 Team Raidz:
 1. **Muhammad Rahiman bin Abdulmanab**